 Landstar's noncancelable leases are primarily comprised of finance leases for the acquisition of new trailing equipment.
 Each finance lease for the acquisition of trailing equipment is a five year lease with a \$1 purchase option for the applicable equipment at lease expiration.
-Substantially all of Landstar's operating lease right-of-use assets and operating lease liabilities represent leases for orientation centers for BCO Independent Contractors and office space used to conduct Landstar's business.
+Substantially all of Landstar's operating lease right-of-use assets and operating lease liabilities represent leases for facilities maintained in support of the Company's network of BCO Independent Contractors and office space used to conduct Landstar's business.
 These leases do not have significant rent escalation holidays, concessions, leasehold improvement incentives or other build-out clauses.
 Further, the leases do not contain contingent rent provisions.
-Landstar also leases certain trailing equipment to supplement the Company-owned trailer fleet under "month- to-month" lease terms, which are not required to be recorded on the balance sheet due to the less than twelve month lease term exemption.
+Landstar also leases certain trailing equipment to supplement the Companyowned trailer fleet under "month-to-month" lease terms, which are not required to be recorded on the balance sheet due to the less than twelve month lease term exemption.
 Sublease income is primarily comprised of weekly trailing equipment rentals to our BCO Independent Contractors.